Staying Updated: Recent Changes in Workplace Safety and Health Laws

 AI and Machine Learning

 Integrating AI and machine learning in workplace safety has prompted new regulations.
-Employers using these technologies must ensure they are used ethically and not compromise employee privacy.
+Employers using these technologies must ensure they are used ethically and do not compromise employee privacy.
 Additionally, there are guidelines on using AI for predictive safety measures and incident prevention.

 Wearable Safety Devices